popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 ```
 ### 2) Mutation rates

 Editing the species.py file concerning the mutation rate is very similar to the recombination rate.
-It turns out that there is no great estimates for mutation rate in Anopheles but in a recent population genomics effort by the Ag1000G consortium it has relied on Drosophila estimates from Schrider et al. (2013) that set u=5.49e-9.
+It turns out that there are no great estimates for mutation rate in *Anopheles*, but a recent population genomics effort by the AG1000G consortium (cite) relied on *Drosophila* estimates from Schrider et al. (2013) that set u=5.49e-9.
 We'll go with that:

 ```
 _overall_rate = 5.49e-9